So, How Far Back Can HMRC Investigate Your Tax Returns?

 - 20 years for deliberate tax evasion

-All these are measured backward from the end of the period that triggered the investigation.
+All these are measured backward from as far back as the end of the period that triggered the investigation.

 HMRC can change its opinion of the severity of your situation as it investigates.
-What starts as a shorter look at a seemingly genuine mistake can turn into a full tax investigation, if your finances lead them in that direction.
+What starts as a shorter look at a seemingly genuine mistake can turn into a full tax investigation, if your personal or company finances lead them in that direction.

 - Self-employed and partnerships need to go back five years after the January 31st self-assessment tax return filing deadline.
 For example, the 2019-20 tax year deadline is 31st January 2021.
 You must keep records until 31st January 2026.